tue-robotics/ed/README.md

     rosrun ed ed_server

 You can specify a configuration file for ED as a command line argument.
 Some example configuration files are in ed/config.

+If you are not running ED on the Amigo or Sergio robots but you have a standard kinect config, then:

+    roslaunch ed standard_kinect.launch